myrko2026/anycubic-slicernext-linuxfix/README.md

 LinuxFix creates a new AppImage that automatically enables a compatible Mesa Zink graphics configuration when needed.

 Features
-Works directly with the original AnycubicSlicerNext AppImage No external launcher required
+Works with the original AnycubicSlicerNext AppImage
+No external launcher required
 No manual environment variables
-Result is a normal standalone AppImage
+Creates a standalone AppImage
 Automatically detects NVIDIA + Wayland
 Uses Zink for the affected configuration
 Build